dwwatson1/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles](https://github.com/dwwatson1/Pewlett-Hackard-Analysis/blob/main/Images/retiring_titles.PNG)

-* Using the same chart above, we see that Pewlett Hackard will need to replace **nearly 51,000 (or 64%) senior and manager employees** who will retire soon
+* Using the same chart above, we see that Pewlett Hackard will need to replace **nearly 58,000, or 64% of all eligible retiring employees, are senior and manager employees**

 * There are **1,549** employees at the company who are eligible to mentor (born in 1965) the future staff as older employees retire